Making more sense than anything anybody else out there happens to be talking about, documented to be almost always right.

 He asks if the dead will now get periodic cost of dying increases.

-Which is a valid, valid question when we consider the uh direction that this regime is taking us.
+Which is a valid, valid question when we consider the direction that this regime is taking us.

-Um ladies and gentlemen, here's the audio soundbite.
+Ladies and gentlemen, here's the audio soundbite.

-I would really, because I'd love to go back to it, I would love to turn back the clock 20 months and pretend that these 20 months didn't happen.
+I would love to turn back the clock 20 months and pretend that these 20 months didn't happen.

 And I'm sure you would too.

-So anyway, that's that's a question.
+So anyway, that's a question.

-What can we do to make sure and assure uh that we have you for a second term?
+What can we do to make sure and assure that we have you for a second term?

 Now, this is an interview with the president.